 - Symbiosis and Interactions: The concept of 'symbiosis' is central to the SiD approach.
 This refers to mutually beneficial relationships between different parts of a system.
 The framework helps explore how these relationships can be leveraged for sustainability.

-- Actionable: The book isn't just theory, but it also provides case studies, examples, and actionable strategies to integrate sustainability in various fields - from urban planning to product design.
+- Actionable and agile: SiD isn't just theory.
+It was born from practice and is aimed at practical implementation with agile processes and smart development methods.
+In the SiD documentation you can find dozens of case studies, examples, and actionable strategies to integrate sustainability in various fields - from urban planning to product design.